lxwulf/CW-Deploy/README.md

 ## WARNING!

-> AT THE MOMENT MITOGEN PLUGIN IS DISABLED BECAUSE OF INCOMPATIBILITY I LOOK FOR THE UPDATE OF ANSIBLE 2.9 TO 2.10 WHEN I HAVE TIME
+> AT THE MOMENT MITOGEN PLUGIN IS DISABLED BECAUSE OF INCOMPATIBILITY I UPDATED ANSIBLE TO 2.10.9 BUT I HAVE STILL PROBLEM WITH MITOGEN I WOULD TRY TO FIX THAT WHEN I HAVE TIME

 ### **What's the idea of this project?** 💡